How to Solve Integer Linear Programming in Excel (With Easy Steps)

 STEP 6: Select Solving Method

-• In step 6, select Simplex LP in the ‘Select a Solving Method’ section and click on Solve.
+• Select Simplex LP in the ‘Select a Solving Method’ section and click on Solve.

 Step-by-Step Procedures to Solve Integer Linear Programming in Excel

-• After clicking on Solve, the Solver Results window will appear.
+• Click on Solve and the Solver Results window opens.

 Step-by-Step Procedures to Solve Integer Linear Programming in Excel